Oluwatosin1620/LITA--Excel-Class/README.md

    - **MEDIAN**: Finds the median value in a range.
    - **STDEV**: Calculates the standard deviation of a set of values.

+### 7. Conditional Aggregate Functions
+These functions perform calculations based on specific conditions or criteria, allowing you to aggregate data selectively.
+   - **SUMIF**: Adds up values in a range that meet a specified condition.
+   - **MINIF**: Finds the minimum value in a range that meets a condition.
+   - **MAXIF, MAXIFS**: Finds the maximum value in a range that meets a condition.

 #### OTHER FUNCTIONS DISCOVERED:

 ### 1. Date & Time Functions